JerJohn15/stock-quotes-and-recco/README.md

-# stock-quotes-and-recco
+# web-showcase

-Live demo app available at: http://rkiouak.com

-Link to run demo on your local browser: http://localhost:8080

-To read wiki go [here](https://github.com/JerJohn15/stock-quotes-and-recco/wiki)

 #Description

-A portfolio application designed to showcase features utilizing React JS and Node JS.
+Formerly known as "stock-quotes-and-recco", this project acts as a portfolio to showcase features utilizing the React JS library and Node JS server tools.
 Current features include:

-- A Toy app for interacting with Yahoo Finance undocumented RESTful api (e.g. http://finance.yahoo.com/webservice/v1/symbols/AAPL/quote?format=json&view=detail)
+-  A sample stock purchasing application using the [Yahoo Finance undocumented RESTful api]( http://finance.yahoo.com/webservice/v1/symbols/AAPL/quote?format=json&view=detail) to retrieve stock data.

-- A [currency converter](http://s28.postimg.org/je9n6zsz1/Currency_Converter.gif) using the [Open Exchange Rates Data REST API](https://openexchangerates.org/) with [money js](https://www.npmjs.com/package/money)
+- A [currency converter](http://s28.postimg.org/je9n6zsz1/Currency_Converter.gif) which converts a US currency into it's foriegn equivalent.
+(Uses  the [Open Exchange Rates Data REST API](https://openexchangerates.org/), to retrieve exchange rates, and  [money js](https://www.npmjs.com/package/money), to convert currencies.)

-- A study tracker that increments the amount of hours spent studying upon clicking a button.
+- A study logger that increments the amount of hours spent studying when clicking a button.

-See **ToDo List** for upcoming features or issues.
+See the **ToDo List** for upcoming features.
+Also, checkout the **Issues** section for current unresolved issues.
+I have also created a [wiki section](https://github.com/JerJohn15/stock-quotes-and-recco/wiki) which currently consists of a test plan, and a design plan of future features.

+To view the live demo of the original app use this link: http://rkiouak.com Refer to the **Project Setup** section for launching the application from a local server.

 #Layout of Project